-In this example, we will review and highlight the importance of using a validated QSAR model for the accurate prediction of properties (i.e. activity, solubility, clearance) and during molecule generation.
-While some model metrics will be reviewed, a detailed discussion regarding the interpretation of model scores can be located here: QSAR Model Scores Interpretation.
+In this example, we will review and highlight the importance of using a good QSAR model for the accurate prediction of properties (i.e. activity, solubility, clearance) and during molecule generation.
+While some model metrics will be reviewed, a detailed discussion regarding the interpretation of model scores can be found here: QSAR Model Scores Interpretation.

-A critical component of building an accurate QSAR model is defining the target product profile (TPP).
-For a review of how to select a TPP, please refer to the following link: Creating a New Predictor by Defining a Target Product Profile (TPP).
+A critical element of building a good QSAR model is the target product profile (TPP).
+For a review of how to select a TPP, please refer to the following link: Creating a New QSAR by Defining a Target Product Profile (TPP).

 When defining a TPP, it is necessary to provide a balance of compounds that meet and do not meet the desired threshold.
-A balance doesn't mean that the number of active and inactive compounds need to be perfectly equal, but of the same order of magnitude.
+A balance doesn't mean that the number of active and inactive compounds need to be perfectly equal, but of the same order of magnitude (we typically recommend at least 10% of molecules in each category).
 This is denoted by “Molecules In” and “Molecules Out” within the TPP.
-In addition, note that “11 molecules are currently matching your target product profile”.

 Balanced QSAR